-When someone has been abusing alcohol for a long time, they routinely develop a dependence or addiction to it.
-This means that alcohol has altered the individual’s brain chemistry, making it necessary for them to drink to function normally.
-Addiction isn’t necessarily about wanting a ‘high.’
-Rather, it’s often about avoiding painful withdrawal symptoms.
 The fear of possible withdrawal is something that can deter those with alcohol addiction from getting the help they need.
-There is no easy way to quit using drugs and/or alcohol.
+In fact, there is no easy way to quit using drugs and/or alcohol.
 It certainly is understandable why someone would worry about detox from alcohol.
 Just the same, alcoholism is a destructive force.
 One has to come to grips with this illness and reach out for help.
 If not, the consequences can be dire.

 There’s no point in sugar-coating the fact there could be severe discomfort related to detox from alcohol.
 That would certainly be the case should someone decide to try to stop on their own.
 Medical experts would be quick to point out the dangers of stopping without help from an outside resource.
 That’s good news.
 Help is available.

-Whether through a dedicated detox center or a treatment facility with an in-house detox option, the detox process is manageable.
+The detox process is manageable, whether through a dedicated detox center or a treatment facility with an in-house option.
 In a detox center like the one we have at Santé Center for Healing, clinicians monitor clients during withdrawal.
 In some cases, clients can get through the process with simple encouragement.

 For clients who might experience discomfort or sleeping issues, the medical staff might use a medical detox process.
 They can prescribe medication if a client is experiencing symptoms of muscle cramping, sweats, hallucinations, nausea, sleeping issues, or convulsions.
 The point is the treatment facility will do whatever is necessary to keep a client safe and secure.